 Protect Your Veins from Gaming and Boredom

-Of course, that last problem is most concerning to your Houston area vein specialists.
+Of course, that last problem is most concerning to your Houston and Dallas area vein specialists.
 Varicose veins are a symptom of failing valves, which are often an early sign of developing vein disease.
 And want to know one of the risk factors for varicose veins?
 Staying in the same position for long periods of time, since this negatively impacts your valve function.

 Thankfully, we don’t have to become Michael!
 Even if you can’t cure your love for the games, you can get plenty of movement while you’re waiting for new lives to come in.
 Whenever you can, stay away from the screens and step outside for a walk in the fresh air.
 Take a few extra flights of stairs in your home between video game rounds.
 Or get back to your favorite pre-pandemic workouts.